Battle of Liberty Place Monument: History

 In 1891, as the Democratic-controlled legislature passed laws that disenfranchised most black Americans, the government of the City of New Orleans erected the Liberty Monument to "commemorate the uprising" of 1874, in the city.
 The monument was prominently placed in the neutral ground (median) near the foot of Canal Street.
 In 1932, inscriptions were added to the monument which attested to the battle's role in establishing white supremacy.

 By the late 20th century, after civil rights achievements, many residents, especially in the black and Italian American communities, objected to the monument as a symbol of racism.
 (During the 1891 Hennessy affair, a New Orleans mob had lynched eleven Italian men; the lynching had helped revive the stalled fundraising campaign for the Liberty Place Monument.)

 In 1965 the monument was dismantled and temporarily removed during major demolition and construction projects in the area.
 Already controversial, it was put back despite objections in 1970.
 It was subject to protests and vandalism with some regularity.

 In 1974, the city government added a plaque at the foot of the monument that acknowledged the history but officially distanced the city from the racist philosophy of previous generations.

 In 1976, the NAACP Youth Council formally called for the monument's removal.
-Ku Klux Klan and other white nationalists used the monument as a rallying point.
+The Ku Klux Klan and other white nationalists used the monument as a rallying point.

 In 1981, New Orleans mayor Ernest "Dutch" Morial called for the monument to be removed "because of what it symbolizes, has long been a source of divisiveness in our community" and "in the interest of public harmony, it is time to lay this monument to rest."
-The City Council blocked Morial's attempt to remove the monument but agreed to removing the inscription touting "white supremacy" in what was described as a "compromise."
+The City Council blocked Morial's attempt to remove the monument but agreed to remove the inscription touting "white supremacy" in what was described as a "compromise."

 In 1989, the monument was removed during major street work on Canal Street, and many residents opposed its return.
 The city tried to negotiate removing the inscriptions.
 Some people argued for the monument's restoration at the original location.
 The content of the inscriptions was seldom discussed; rather, the issues were dealt with on technical grounds.
 Historic preservation officials argued for its replacement; others argued that it was history that did not deserve commemoration.

 On July 16, 1993, the New Orleans City Council voted 6 to 1 to declare the monument a nuisance.
 It was taken to a warehouse, with the intention to move it to an indoor museum.
 The council eventually permitted its installation at a less prominent location, a short distance off Canal Street (at the river end of Iberville Street) between the One Canal Place parking garage and a floodwall.